-Northern Cameroon is more than ever in the sights of Boko Haram, as details of atrocities committed by the radical Islamic sect from neighboring Nigeria continue to emerge.
+Northern Cameroon is more than ever in the sights of an extremist group that is located primarily in Northern Nigeria More, as details of atrocities committed by the radical Islamic sect from neighboring Nigeria continue to emerge.

-The militant sect, which now controls several major Nigerian towns, has set up a caliphate with a strict implementation of sharia law.
-A lawmaker told the BBC that dead bodies of civilians remained littered on the streets of Bama, a key town of Nigeria’s north-eastern Borno state – seized by Boko Haram this week.
+The militant sect, which now controls several major Nigerian towns, has set up a An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute.
+More with a strict implementation of sharia law.
+A lawmaker told the BBC that dead bodies of civilians remained littered on the streets of Bama, a key town of Nigeria’s north-eastern Borno state – seized by an extremist group that is located primarily in Northern Nigeria More this week.
 Christians in the occupied areas are being persecuted, it is reported.
 Christian men have been caught and beheaded while women have been forced to convert and been married to some of the militants.

 Their offensive has forced thousands of civilians to flee into neighboring Cameroon.
 Making a mockery of the border (which the Cameroon authorities say they’ve closed to prevent the spread of the ebola virus) militants have intensified their attacks in Cameroon’s villages and towns.
 As in Nigeria, Christian populations are particularly targeted.

 This is particularly true of the village of Cherif Moussary, where a church was ransacked and the residence of the pastor burned down.
 Many Christian families were stripped of their properties; ‘even kitchen utensils were not spared’ local sources told World Watch Monitor.